alwafor/react-ui-components/README.md

 # react-ui-components

-This projects contains UI components from different layouts.
-We're recreating them in practice purposes
+This projects contains UI components from different layouts and figma projects.
+We're recreating them in practice purposes, without frameworks at all, so you can check them out!